-Your course project should address an important, interesting open problem related to computer security.
-It's up to you to find a good topic, but I'm happy to discuss your project ideas individually and help you refine them.
+Your course project should address an important, interesting open problem related to computer and network security.
+I'm happy to discuss your project ideas individually and help you refine them.

 I recommend working in groups of 3 or 4.
 The larger the group, the more I'll expect you to accomplish.

 Give a 10 minute presentation explaining the problem you want to work on, the most important related work, and your tentative approach.
 This will be an early opportunity to get feedback from the class.